 TRUST COMPANY OF VERMONT is employee-owned and Vermont-based in perpetuity.
 We offer both clients and staff a stable environment where relationships can endure for generations.
 Our 24 professionals practice the crafts of trust administration and investment management with the knowledge and skill to promote individual client objectives with flexibility and focus.
 Several of the founders of The Trust Company of Vermont were responsible for the creation of one of the first socially responsible Common Trust Funds in the country.

 BEN & JERRY’S started in 1978 as a community scoop shop in Burlington, VT.
 It now produces a wide variety of super-premium ice cream and ice cream novelties, using high-quality ingredients including dairy from Vermont family farmers who are members of the St. Albans Cooperative Creamery and who do not treat their cows with the synthetic hormone rBGH.
 Ben & Jerry’s products are distributed nationwide and in selected foreign countries in supermarkets, grocery stores, convenience stores, franchised Ben & Jerry’s Scoop Shops, restaurants and other venues.
 Ben & Jerry’s, is a Vermont corporation, a wholly-owned subsidiary of Unilever, and a certified B Corp, operating its business on a Mission Statement emphasizing a sustainable concept of linked prosperity for stakeholders throughout its three mission pillars of product quality, economic reward and progressive social change.
-Contributions in 2013 made via the employee-led Ben & Jerry’s Foundation totaled about $2-million.
+Contributions in 2018 made via the employee-led Ben & Jerry’s Foundation totaled over $3-million.
 Additionally, the company makes significant product donations to community groups and nonprofits both in Vermont and across the nation.
 For more, please visit www.benjerry.com.

 At CLEAN YIELD, we help our clients meet their long-term financial goals while making a positive difference in the world.
 For more than three decades, we have built custom portfolios for our clients that actively channel investment dollars toward a more just and environmentally sustainable economy.
 Clean Yield has facilitated impact investments worth over $15 million, invested on behalf of more than 50 clients in over 30 impact investment offerings.
 We co-founded Slow Money Vermont, actively participate in the Vermont Farm to Plate Network, and are incorporated as a Vermont Benefit Corporation.
 Clean Yield has approximately $285 million under management.